RouvenWulff/Tiny-M-V5-beta/README.md

 As GSL12 currently is not able to continue work on V5, I'm trying to continue and add my own mods along the way.
-As I'm doing this in my spare time, don't expect frequent changes and additions.
+As I'm doing this in my spare time, don't expect frequent updates and additions.

 ### IMPORTANT:
 The files are still in BETA.
 I have not yet built the Tiny-M